benkeen/generatedata/DEVELOPMENT.md

 ### Running dev environment

+TODO: clarify this. `turbo build` then `npm run dev` in the root should run the dev env.
+Running a _local_ environment without needing to alter the code would mean Docker.

 - `git clone https://github.com/benkeen/generatedata.git` - this clones the repo to your local computer.
 On Mac, I'd suggest putting it in your `~` folder; I tried it in other locations but Docker ran into permissions issues.